+Two groups: Throughout the module, you will be assigned to group 1 and group 2.
+Group 1 will be responsible for Case 1-3 and Group 2 will be responsible for case 4 and 5.

-Two groups: Group 1 and group 2 will be formed for the following topic discussions respectively: (1) executive decision making and bounded rationality: Week 1-Week 4; (2) TMTs, executive compensations and shareholder and stakeholder theory: Week 5-Week 8.
-These two group information including group leaders and members along with the seating chart will be sent to you immediately after add-drop and in Week 4.
+These two group information including group leaders and members along with the seating chart will be sent to you immediately after add-drop and roughly in Week 4.